 Unlike many authors of books on the topic, I didn’t approach digital photography as a graphic artist.
-As I confess, I was a “suit”.
-But in my late twenties I had rekindled a teenage interest in darkroom printing and my career had taken me to the printing press manufacturers Heidelberg where I became pretty familiar with Photoshop after seeing it in 1990.
-After a day of spreadsheets and databases the darkroom was always a welcome change and so I tookl a “wet and dry” route while building up my Photoshop skills.
-When I did buy a Nikon D100 and mentioned it on my blog, I got an opportunity to write my first book on digital B&W, and I’ve now written 10 or so books on digital photography, the latest two being published in 2013.
+I confess, I was a “suit”.
+But in my late twenties I had rekindled a teenage interest in darkroom printing and my career had taken me to the printing press manufacturers Heidelberg where I became familiar with Photoshop around 1990.
+But at that time my days were spent with spreadsheets and databases, and evenings in the darkroom were always a welcome change from computers, so I built up my Photoshop skills gradually by a “wet and dry” route.
+When I eventually bought a digital camera, a Nikon D100, I mentioned it on my blog which led to the opportunity to write my first book on digital B&W, and I’ve now written 10 or so books on digital photography, the latest two being published in 2013.

-To finally destroy my artistic credibility, in my murky past I was actually a spreadsheet warrior, in fact a chartered accountant.
-Luckily Excel fired my imagination and let me gravitate towards IT and into implementing big accounting systems, especially OLAP cubes or “business intelligence”, integrating systems and migrating data between databases.
+To finally destroy any artistic credibility I may have, my murky past contains years as a spreadsheet warrior (a chartered accountant).
+But after learning got automate Excel I gravitated to financial IT work and implementing big accounting systems, OLAP cubes and “business intelligence”, migrating databases.
 These skills actually lend themselves to managing lots of photos or “digital asset management” and improving clients’ Lightroom productivity and designing web sites.
-But I do know Photoshop pretty well too.
+But I do know Photoshop pretty well.